karinholm/nexus/src/main/paradox/docs/tutorial/knowledge-graph/understanding-jsonld.md

 ```

-Let go the [JSON-LD playground](https://json-ld.org/playground/) to have a closer look at its data model.
+Let's go to the [JSON-LD playground](https://json-ld.org/playground/) to have a closer look at its data model.